aih/RulesEditing/Rules2012-prev.md

         cast or the number of congressional district votes cast in proportion to the number of votes received by each candidate.

         i.
-A state shall establish by statewide vote or by congressional district a minimum threshold of the percentage of votes received by a candidate that must be reached below which a candidate shall receive no delegates, provided such threshold is no higher than twenty percent (20%).
+A state may establish by statewide vote or by congressional district a minimum threshold of the percentage of votes received by a candidate that must be reached below which a candidate may receive no delegates, provided such threshold is no higher than twenty percent (20%).

         ii.
-A state shall establish by statewide vote or by congressional district a minimum threshold of the percentage of votes received by a candidate that must be reached above which the candidate shall receive all the delegates, provided such threshold is no lower than fifty percent (50%).
+A state may establish by statewide vote or by congressional district a minimum threshold of the percentage of votes received by a candidate that must be reached above which the candidate may receive all the delegates, provided such threshold is no lower than fifty percent (50%).

 (d) General.
 In all elections or selections of delegates or alternate
     delegates to the national convention, the following rules shall
     apply:

-    1. Delegates and alternate delegates to the national convention shall be elected, selected, allocated, or bound only in one of the following manners:
+    1. Delegates and alternate delegates to the national convention may be elected, selected, allocated, or bound only in one of the following manners:

         i.  by primary election;